content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/java-arrays.md

 ![](media/600a0ec951c7c9b4756c038462d2d667.png)

-## 1.2 How to Initialize Arrays in Java?
+## 2.1.2 Initializing 1D Array in Java

 -   In Java, we can initialize arrays during declaration.